Main menu:

-Historically, Dunleer Athletic Club has been in existence for 114 years and has promoted the Rás na hÉireann International cross country event since 1970.
+Historically, Dunleer Athletic Club has been in existence for more than 125 years and has promoted the Rás na hÉireann International cross country event since 1970.
 The first International involvement in the Rás was in 1975 when athletes from France competed.
 Over the years athletes from 43 countries, including Ireland’s Catherina Mc Kiernan, Rosemary Ryan, Maria Mc Cambridge and holder of 5 world records Delilah Asiago from Kenya have competed, as well as Charles Kamathi, James Kariuki, Mark Carroll, Séamas Power and Vinny Mulvey providing exciting role models for athletes from all over Ireland who come to participate and spectate at the event.
 In 2009, Drogheda's Keith Kelly came home from his US base to compete in the Rás, and went on to win the National Inter Clubs senior cross country the following week, only the 3rd Louth man to do so.

 The Club is affiliated to the Athletic Association of Ireland (A.A.I.) and has Clubrooms, an all weather flood lit track and field event areas.
 The Clubrooms were officially opened on January 1st 1982, while the track was opened soon after on the 22nd of June 1982.
 These facilities all stand on the grounds of Lann Léire Gaelic Football Club, with an agreement of use.